Incident intelligence

 Detection is connected to resolution.

-Known endpoint issue
+Known support issue

-Customer-specific response
+Environment-specific response

 Trigger an automation workflow when the fix needs client, site, app, or policy-specific steps.